 The family court may make any orders regarding the custody of a child, during the child's minority, that seem necessary or proper (Fam.
 Code § 3022), if the parents are not able to come to an agreement in child custody mediation.

-Our skilled Riverside child custody lawyers are here to assist parents in Riverside with all of their family law needs.
+Our skilled Riverside, Moreno Valley, Corona, Murrieta, Temecula, & Hemet child custody lawyers are here to assist parents in Riverside, Moreno Valley, Corona, Murrieta, Temecula, & Hemet with all of their family law needs.

-Experienced Child Custody Lawyer in the Inland Empire
+Experienced Child Custody Lawyers in Riverside, Moreno Valley, Corona, Murrieta, Temecula, & Hemet and all of the Inland Empire

 When determining what custody arrangement is in the best interest of a child, a judge may consider many different factors.
 Some of those factors include: